sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 # **Exercise 3: Azure Firewall Premium**

-Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best of breed threat protection for your cloud workloads running in Azure.
+Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best-of-breed threat protection for your cloud workloads running in Azure.
 It's a fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
 It provides both east-west and north-south traffic inspection.

-Azure Firewall Premium is a next generation firewall with capabilities that are required for highly sensitive and regulated environments.
+Azure Firewall Premium is a next-generation firewall with capabilities that are required for highly sensitive and regulated environments.
 It includes the following features:

 - **TLS Inspection** - decrypts outbound traffic, processes the data, then encrypts the data and sends it to the destination.
-- **IDPS** - A network intrusion detection and prevention system (IDPS) allows you to monitor network activities for malicious activity, log information about this activity, report it, and optionally attempt to block it.
+- **IDPS** - A network intrusion detection and prevention system (IDPS) allow you to monitor network activities for malicious activity, log information about this activity, report it, and optionally attempt to block it.
 - **URL filtering** - extends Azure Firewall’s FQDN filtering capability to consider an entire URL.
 For example, `www.contoso.com/a/c` instead of `www.contoso.com`.
 - **Web categories** - administrators can allow or deny user access to website categories such as gambling websites, social media websites, and others.
 For more information, see `https://learn.microsoft.com/en-us/azure/firewall/premium-features`

-In this exercise, you will explore on Azure Firewall premium features and will add diagnostics settings to firewall.
-You will also perform test IDPS for HTTP traffic which helps in detection of atacks.
-You will also create Routes, Subnets in the existig Route table and also configure the TLS inspection and Application rules in firewall policy to perform web testing.
+In this exercise, you will explore Azure Firewall premium features and will add diagnostics settings to the firewall.
+You will also perform test IDPS for HTTP traffic which helps in the detection of atacks.
+You will also create Routes, and Subnets in the existing Route table and configure the TLS inspection and Application rules in the firewall policy to perform web testing.

 ## **Task 1: Add firewall diagnostics settings**